nguyenvanuyn96/Tiki-Interview-Test/README.md

 # Tiki-Interview-Test
-This is the project that I did in the test examination when interviewing at Dwarves company.
+This is the project that I did in the test examination when interviewing at Tiki company.

 # Requirements:
 Ứng dụng Tweeter cho phép người dùng nhập 1 đoạn tweet không quá 50 kí tự.